Want to contribute to this article?

 - Does the system integrate with existing systems such as SharePoint, Outlook, and Microsoft Applications?

 - Are they investing in their EQMS solution?

 - How are updates managed?

 - What is the SLA?

-Now you will probably be left with two or three eQMS vendors who can meet all the "acceptance needs".
+At this stage, you're probably left with two or three eQMS vendors who can meet all your 'acceptance needs'.